startable/startable-standard/StarTable format specification.md

 between cell content and the end of a row.
-Note that this remark applies throughout this document: there are a few instances where we indicate that a given field can consist of “any string”; this should be understood as, any string not including these forbidden characters.
+Note that this remark applies throughout this document: there are a few instances where we indicate that a given field can consist of “any string”; this should be understood as shorthand for, any string not including these aforementioned forbidden characters.

 #### Additional restrictions on symbol strings